gurpreet-fe/logicnama-ui/src/content/fallacies/bandwagon.md

 ---
 title: 'Bandwagon'
-description: 'You appealed to popularity or the fact that many people do something as an attempted form of validation.'
+description: 'You appealed to popularity or the fact that many people do something as an attempted form of validation'
 ---

 ## Example